 This MoU covers 2 areas of shared interest:

 - access of pupils from lower income backgrounds to selective schools (‘fair access’)

 - partnership between selective schools and non-selective secondary and primary schools (‘partnership’)

-This MoU sets out shared aims and activity for this parliament and will be reviewed annually and updated as necessary.
+This MoU sets out shared aims and activity until 2022.

 2. Shared aims